paxdev/paxdev.github.io/_posts/2021-12-03-evergreen-builds-with-docker.md

 Let's imagine you've been tasked with updating a website that was built with Angular CLI version 1 on Node 6.9.0.
 You don't want to rollback your installed versions of Node and Angular and anyway you'd like to run the old and new versions side by side so you can make sure everything renders the same.

-This is really easy to get working with Docker, so let's get started!
+This is a really easy to do with Docker, so let's get started!

 ## Pre-requisites